gtoonstra/databook/docs/Installation.md

 - GraphAware Neo4j2Elastic
 - GraphAware UUID (optional)

-Modify neo4j according to the instructions on the github plugin page:
+Modify the config of neo4j according to the instructions on the github plugin page:

 https://github.com/graphaware/neo4j-to-elasticsearch